France 2004: How Ferrari stole victory from Renault with a secret 4-stop plan

 True.
 But Ferrari had definitely needed strategy to make use of being faster.

 You can watch this race in full if you sign up for F1 TV – where you'll also be able to watch highlights of every race going back to 1981, with more than 1000 hours of on-demand content, including season reviews, on-boards, qualifying highlights and much more!
-Subscribe to F1 TV here.
+It's all available on F1 TV here.